Visiting Scholars Program

 Application Fee.
 There is no application charge at this time.
 Prospective applicants should be aware, however, that a $75 application fee is under consideration and may be instituted in the near future.

 Visa Processing Fee.
-Visiting Scholars who require a visa will be charged a U.S. goverment mandated fee of $300 by the International Student & Scholars Office (ISSO) of Columbia University.
+Visiting Scholars who require a visa will be charged a U.S. government mandated fee of $300 by the International Student & Scholars Office (ISSO) of Columbia University.

 Prospective visitors who are not native English speakers will be asked to report a score from the TOEFL, IELTS, or other internationally-recognized English-language proficiency test.